bpf99/bpf99.github.io/Blog/index.md

 11/28 Back on the grind.
 Got a project done yesterday which is nice but still have a couple essays to write, and some digital art stuff to do.

 11/29 I like can't focus on my work I keep getting distracted.
 BT 3D came out today and I'm organizing the invitational tournament too.
 It doesn't help that I'm not able to stay up that late, either.

+11/30 Had a history test today, it sucked like always.
+The multiple choice questions always get me.